 Notwithstanding anything contrary to the General Rules, supplementary examinations will only be available in the following examinable (non-continuous assessment) subjects in this department to students that qualify for them.
-This does not apply to 2021, where all subjects have been temporarily converted to continuous assessment.
+Please note that this may be affected by the COVID related measures where subjects are temporarily converted to Continuous Assessment subjects, in which case a supplementary examination / rewrite is not applicable.